UIBoard/tools/Drafts/Prior art.md

 When working with larger codebases, documentation (especially graphical representations) can quickly become overcluttered and difficult to understand [^Erben 2005].
 Hence, creating static visualizations of code is often not sufficient and thus some kind of interaction is needed.

-// TODO: Finding First Focus Points (Sillito 2006)

 One can see a software code base as a big graph of interconnected nodes.
+Sillitto et al. [^Sillito] also use different kinds of graph navigation to categorize questions programmers ask during programming tasks.
 Efficient navigation in graphs has been covered in various research papers.
 Pienta et al. [^Pienta 2015] propose a graph sensemaking hierarchy that categorizes tools and techniques based on how to interact with large graph data and summarize and compare their strengths and weaknesses.

 Erben et al. [^Erben 2005] discuss graph navigation techniques specially designed to navigate in codebases and propose new interactions for UML diagrams that are hierarchically layered.
 Similarly, KaitoroBase is a tool developed by Su et al. [^Su 2009] that provides assistance in non-linear exploration and visualization of software architecture documents and shows how grouping individual elements reduce cognitive load on the users.

 [^Erben 2005]: Erben, Nils, and K. Lohr.
 "SAB-The Software Architecture Browser." *3rd IEEE International Workshop on Visualizing Software for Understanding and Analysis*.
 IEEE, 2005.
+[^Sillito 2008]: Sillito, Jonathan, Gail C. Murphy, and Kris De Volder.
+"Asking and answering questions during a programming change task."
+IEEE Transactions on Software Engineering 34.4 (2008): 434-451.
 [^Pienta 2015]: Pienta, Robert, et al. "Scalable graph exploration and visualization: Sensemaking challenges and opportunities." *2015 International conference on Big Data and smart computing (BIGCOMP)*.
 IEEE, 2015.
 [^Su 2009]: Su, Moon Ting, Christian Hirsch, and John Hosking.
 "Kaitorobase: Visual exploration of software architecture documents." *2009 IEEE/ACM International Conference on Automated Software Engineering*.
 IEEE, 2009.